 - Separate the dough into two portions.
 Roll each section out to an 12×15 inch rectangle.
 Brush the top with melted butter.

 - Using a pizza cutter or sharp knife, cut the dough lengthwise into two long rectangles.
-Slice the dough across into six strips, about 2 inches wide.
+Slice the dough across into six strips, about 2 inches wide (I use a pizza cutter).
 You should end up with 12 small rectangles.

 - Roll each small rectangle up into a spiral and place on the prepared baking sheet with the roll resting on it’s open edge.
 Repeat with the second portion of dough.

 - Cover the rolls and let them rise until doubled, about 40 minutes.
 Bake in the preheated oven for 12-14 minutes or until golden brown.
 Brush with additional butter, if desired.